-As at 31 December 2018, the Company did not hold any securities or any other type of financial instruments.
+As at 31 December 2019, the Company did not hold any securities or any other type of financial instruments.
 Therefore, the Company was not exposed to any risks resulting from price fluctuations on equity securities, real estate or capital markets.
 Moreover, it is highly unlikely that the Company will be exposed to such risks considering it is not licensed to trade on its own account and there is no plan to hold any asset securities on its balance sheet.
 The balance sheet assets consist of plant and equipment utilized in the daily operations of the Company and own funds which mainly consist of instant access cash deposits.

-4.2.2 Interest rates
+4.2.2 Position risk - traded debt instruments